syntasso/workshop/enhancing-a-promise/README.md

 </details>
 <br />

-#### Changing the cluster resources to include a new label
+### Changing the cluster resources to include a new label

-When installing a Promise, there are two sides.
-On one side, the platform team is providing access to a capability via the `workerClusterResources`.
-On the other side, the platform users (the application developers), will request an instance of that capability via the `xaasPipeline` outputs.
+When installing a Promise, we divide resources based on the idea of baseline capabilities and per instance resources.
+In this section we are considering the baseline capabilities which are created once per cluster, these are complete Kubernetes YAML documents stored in the `workerClusterResources` section of the promise.

-The Postgres Promise we are using leverages [Zalando's Postgres Operator](https://github.com/zalando/postgres-operator) to provide Postgres-as-a-Service.
+In the case of this Postgres Promise, the only cluster resources we need are contained within [Zalando's Postgres Operator](https://github.com/zalando/postgres-operator).
 This operator packages up the complexities of configuring Postgres into a manageable configuration format.
-One of its configuration options allows certain labels to be set on the resulting Pods.
-This is exactly the behaviour we require when delivering cost tracking across instances.
+In order to generate a Postgres instance from this operator that contains a custom cost label, we need to set a specific configuration option when installing the operator.

-To enable the label feature, we need to set any desired labels in the [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels) option in the Operators config.
-The value is a comma delimited list of labels that all instances created by the Operator are permitted to be set.
+To use the custom label feature, we need to set any desired labels in the [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels) option in the Operators config.
+The value is a comma delimited list of label keys that all instances created by the Operator are permitted to be set.

-Note that this change is needed only because that's how the underlying Postgres Operator works.
+Note that this change is unique to how the underlying Postgres Operator works.
 If the "off the shelf" Promise was using a different Postgres Operator, a different change may be required (or no change at all).

-Update the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` in alphabetical order to the `ConfigMap` named `postgres-operator`.
+To set this config, update the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` in alphabetical order to the `ConfigMap` named `postgres-operator`.

 <details>
   <summary>Click here to see a complete ConfigMap resource after this change</summary>